3 Reasons Why Sleep Is More Important Than You Think It Is

 Everyone loves a good night of sleep.
 You should not feel guilty about wanting to indulge in a night of quality rest.
 Sleep plays an important role in how you look and feel.
 It is proven that adequate sleep is vital for a host of physical and mental functions.
-Here are three reasons why getting enough sleep is so important:
+Here are three reasons why getting a good nights sleep is so important:

 Sleep Improves Concentration and Productivity